-After laser vision correction, the natural focus of the eye has usually been adjusted for distance.
+After LASIK eye surgery, the natural focus of the eye has usually been adjusted for distance.
 It is as if you are always wearing your distance glasses or contact lenses and can’t take them off to read.
-Regardless of previous prescription, if both eyes are corrected for distance, reading glasses will be necessary in people with presbyopia.
+Regardless of the previous prescription, if both eyes are corrected for distance, reading glasses will be necessary for people with presbyopia.

 To decrease the need for reading glasses, some of our presbyopia patients in Monmouth County opt for the technique of creating monovision.
-With monovision, Dr. Goldberg fully treats one eye (usually the dominant eye) for distance, and the other eye for near.
-This leaves one slightly nearsighted (myopic) eye for good near vision without glasses.
+With monovision, Dr. Goldberg fully treats one eye (usually the dominant eye) for distance and the other eye for near.
+This leaves one slightly nearsighted (myopic) eye for strong near vision without glasses.